What Actually Is Menopause?

 Rest Practices: Yoga Nidra, breathwork and sleep hygiene; all known to calm and regulate the nervous system

-Food: More plant foods, phytoestrogens (soy, flax, legumes), quality protein and more fibre (more fruits and vegtables)
+Food: More plant foods, phytoestrogens (soy, flax, legumes), quality protein and more fibre, more fruits and vegetables

 Drinks Without the Downsides: Swap alcohol for sparkling botanical blends, kava-based drinks or adaptogenic teas that support relaxation and connection without the hormonal chaos